tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

     then turn on SQM and iterate: adjust the router settings and measure latency until the latency gets as low as possible while retaining good speeds.
     See, for example, this [tuning session.](Getting_SQM_Running_Right)
-2. We continue to be hopeful that commercial router vendors will offer SQM in their stock firmware.
+2. We continue to be hopeful that other commercial router vendors will offer SQM in their stock firmware.
-    The [IQrouter](http://evenroute.com) provides a good setup wizard for configuring SQM, and automatically tuning its settings.
+    * The [IQrouter](http://evenroute.com) provides a good setup wizard for configuring SQM, and automatically tuning its settings.
+    * Ubiquiti and
-    Ubiquiti and ipfire.org also include settings for fq_codel.
+    * ipfire.org also include settings for fq_codel.
 3. Install the [LEDE 17.01](https://lede-project.org) or
     [OpenWrt Chaos Calmer](http://openwrt.org/) firmware
     on your current router.
 These builds are now